sparklingrobots/nano2017/second_draft/02_middle/50HeroCrossesThreshold/35CouncilOfDelvers.md

 "We would like to send you to the tree to see "

 "We have heard reports from distant Wells that some of their Delvers have disappeared.
 The "

-TODO: This Council of Delvers scene is a mess and I don't know where to go with it.

 Here is what we know so far.